Malmquist lifted his head off the floor in a daze as he regained consciousness. “Where am I?”

 “How many slaves are there?”

 “One million.
-Half a million Chinese masters.
+Half as many Chinese masters.
 More during peak season, though most of the Chinese live here permanently and keep they own slaves.”

 “Where did they get one million Italian slaves?”